omerkalay/weather-app/README.md

-# 🌤️ Modern Weather App
+# Weather App

-A sleek, modern weather application with a dark theme design.
-Built with vanilla web technologies and powered by **WeatherAPI.com** for real-time weather data.
+A sleek, modern weather application with a professional Crystal UI design.
+Built with vanilla web technologies and powered by WeatherAPI.com for real-time weather data.

-🤖 **AI-Assisted Development**: This project was developed with the assistance of AI tools for rapid prototyping and modern design implementation.

-## 🌐 Live Demo
+## Live Demo

 **Live Website**: [https://omerkalay.com/weather-app/](https://omerkalay.com/weather-app/)

-⚠️ **Note**: The live demo may not always work due to API token expiration or rate limits.
+Note: The live demo may not always work due to API token expiration or rate limits.
 For the best experience, clone the repository and use your own API key.

-## ✨ Features
+## Features

-- 🌍 **City Search**: Get weather information for any city worldwide with autocomplete
+- **City Search**: Get weather information for any city worldwide with autocomplete.
-- 🌡️ **Current Weather**: Temperature, feels like, humidity, wind speed, and visibility
+- **Current Weather**: Temperature, feels like, humidity, wind speed, and visibility.
-- 📅 **4-Day Forecast**: Detailed weather forecast with high/low temperatures
+- **3-Day Forecast**: Detailed weather forecast with high/low temperatures.
-- 🎨 **Modern UI**: Dark theme with glassmorphism effects
+- **Crystal UI**: Premium dark theme with sharp borders and glassmorphism effects.
-- 📱 **Responsive Design**: Works perfectly on all devices
+- **Responsive Design**: Works perfectly on all devices.

-## 🚀 Quick Start
+## Quick Start

 ### 1. Clone the Repository
 ```bash